rns/kollos-luif-doc/manual.md

 Marpa is designed to support ambiguity out-of-the-box, hence the LUIF semantics aims for the general case, where you have several parse values (ambiguous parse) and treats single parse values (unambiguous parse) as its specialization.
-The former case is handled with the Abstract Syntax Forest (ASF) interface, while for the latter the application can simply call
+The former case is handled with the Abstract Syntax Forest (ASF) interface, while for the latter the application can simply traverse ASF as a tree.
-`luif.value.ast()` to get the Abstract Syntax Tree (AST).

 The application can use `luif.value.ambiguous()` function to determine whether the parse is ambiguous. [todo: specify `luif.value.ambiguous()`]